You are here

 A specific form of polar response of a unidirectional microphone or loudspeaker.
 It is an inverted heart-shape which has very low sensitivity at the back (180 degrees), but only slightly reduced sensitivity (typically between 3 and 6dB) at the sides (90/270 degrees).

-A recordable type of Compact Disc that can only be recorded once - it cannot be erased and reused.
+A recordable type of Compact Disc that can only be recorded once and it can't be erased or reused.
 The CD-R’s technical characteristics are defined in the ‘Orange Book’

 A device capable of recording data onto blank CD-R discs.